War of the Austrian Succession: West Indies

 War on Spain was declared by Great Britain on 23 October 1739, which has become known as the War of Jenkins' Ear.
 A plan was laid for combined operations against the Spanish colonies from east and west.
 One force, military and naval, was to assault them from the West Indies under Admiral Edward Vernon.
 Another, to be commanded by Commodore George Anson, afterwards Lord Anson, was to round Cape Horn and to fall upon the Pacific coast of Latin America.
 Delays, bad preparations, dockyard corruption, and the squabbles of the naval and military officers concerned caused the failure of a hopeful scheme.
 On 21 November 1739, Admiral Vernon did, however, succeed in capturing the ill-defended Spanish harbour of Porto Bello in present-day Panama.
 When Vernon had been joined by Sir Chaloner Ogle with massive naval reinforcements and a strong body of troops, an attack was made on Cartagena de Indias in what is now Colombia (9 March – 24 April 1741).
 The delay had given the Spanish under Sebastián de Eslava and Blas de Lezo time to prepare.
 After two months of skilful defence by the Spanish, the British attack finally succumbed to a massive outbreak of disease and withdrew having suffered a dreadful loss of lives and ships.

 The war in the West Indies, after two other unsuccessful attacks had been made on Spanish territory, died down and did not revive until 1748.
 The expedition under Anson sailed late, was very ill-provided, and less strong than had been intended.
 It consisted of six ships and left Britain on 18 September 1740.
 Anson returned alone with his flagship the Centurion on 15 June 1744.
 The other vessels had either failed to round the Horn or had been lost.
-But Anson had harried the coast of Chile and Peru and had captured a Spanish galleon of immense value near the Philippines.
+But Anson had harried the coast of Chile and Peru and had captured a Spanish galleon of immense value near the Philippines, completing a circumnavigation of the world.
 His cruise was a great feat of resolution and endurance.